Embracing the Enemy: Omitted Proofs

 and

 which, after replacing via \cref{yrDECDEC,yrDECDEC}, can be written as

 and

-Recall that the relevant case here is one in which \(2\frac{\beta}{1-\beta} (b+1) m \beta\left(\frac{1}{2} + m \right)=\underline{\theta}<1/2\) as otherwise our case is not relevant.
+Recall that the relevant case here is one in which \(2\frac{\beta}{1-\beta} (b+1) m \beta\left(\frac{1}{2} + m \right)=\underline{\theta}<1/2\), as otherwise our case is not relevant.
 Thus, relevance implicitly gives a constraint on the parameter space.
-But then, with some algebra, we can show that \eqref{eq:FOCL'} is always positive implying that the principal always has a desire to increase $s_L$ (subject to not violating any constraints) no matter the choice of $s_R$.
-Recall, however, that $y_L\leq \theta$ by \cref{lem:DEC}.
-But then, our candidate contract precisely describes the largest $s_L$ such that $y_L\leq \theta$.
-Replacing $s_L$ with $s_L^\ast$ in \eqref{eq:FOCR'} and rearranging implies that $\eqref{eq:FOCR'}$ increases in $s_R$.
-But then, no constraint is violated even for the corner solution $s_R=1$, which is then optimal.
-Thus, if each agent's (\ref{Eq Agent DEC}) binds, the candidate contract is optimal.
+But then, with some algebra, we can show that \eqref{eq:FOCL'} is always negative, implying that the principal will choose the smallest $s_F$ that guarantees $y_F\leq \theta$ \emph{and} \eqref{Eq Agent DEC} binding for $F$ no matter the principal's choice of $s_E$.
+But then, our candidate contract precisely describes the smallest $s_F$ such that $y_F\leq \theta$ for a binding \eqref{Eq Agent DEC}.\footnote{Observe that without \eqref{Eq Agent DEC} binding for $F$, we must have $y_F=\theta$ by \cref{lem:DEC} which is ruled out because $\theta>\underline{\theta}$ (see proof of \cref{lem:DEC1side} for the relevant inequality).} Replacing $s_F$ with $s_F^\ast$ in \eqref{eq:FOCR'} and rearranging implies that $\eqref{eq:FOCR'}$ increases in $s_E$.
+But then, no constraint is violated even for the corner solution $s_E=m$, which is then optimal.
+Thus, if each party's (\ref{Eq Agent DEC}) binds, the candidate contract is optimal.